Dane Randolph

 Dane Randolph (born September 4, 1986) is a former American offensive tackle who played for the BC Lions of the Canadian Football League.
 He was signed by the Green Bay Packers of the National Football League (NFL) on May 3, 2009, as an undrafted free agent but later released.
 He was then signed to their practice squad on September 23, 2009.
 He played college football for the Maryland Terrapins at the University of Maryland.

-Early years
+Early life

 At Wilde Lake High School, Columbia, Maryland, Randolph was a two-year starter who primarily played defensive end but also started at offensive guard as a senior.
 He finished his career with 157 tackles and 14 sacks in his two seasons and recorded 85 tackles, 10 TFLs, eight sacks and batted down five passes as a senior.
 He was a SuperPrep All-American and Mid-Atlantic region pick and a PrepStar All-American, a Second-team All-Met selection by the Baltimore Sun as a senior.
 He attended Sandalwood High School in Jacksonville, Fla. as a sophomore.

 Randolph lived two years in the Queen Charlotte Islands in British Columbia.
 His mother worked for the United States Navy as a cryptologist in Masset.